 In all three restoration strategies studied here, the system was closer to the target state at the end of the 21st century than it is currently.
 Active restoration strategies performed better than passive restoration, but the differences between the strategies were moderate.
 This suggests that natural ecosystem processes played an important role in the simulated forest transformation.
 Active restoration measures helped to speed up the dynamics, especially with regard to tree species change, but did not fundamentally alter the trajectory of BGNP forests.
-The fact that natural development (passive restoration) and active restoration management were congruent suggests that homogeneous Norway spruce forests in Central Europe do not form were retained in the simulation only where they could outcompete Norway spruce (which regenerates widely throughout the landscape because of the ample seed source) without further active management interventions.
-Currently, managers at BGNP discuss whether tending activities favouring target species could further speed up restoration, but tending and thinning interventions have not been part of restoration management at BGNP in the past.
-We note that we here only simulated restoration strategies that either are or have been historically applied at BGNP.
-Strategies outside of this bracket that, for instance, more actively favour species change under climate change (e.g. assisted migration, Dumroese et al. (2015)) or favour more intensive restoration by treating larger areas, were not considered.
+The fact that natural development (passive restoration) and active restoration management were congruent suggests that homogeneous Norway spruce forests in Central Europe do not form a strong attractor of forest dynamics (characterised by stabilising feedbacks); hence restoration can work with the natural dynamics (Hartup et al., 2022), and the existing forests are not locked into their anthropogenically modified state (Staples et al., 2020).
+Ultimately, old-growth conditions will also re-emerge in Central Europe without the aid of active management measures (Albrich et al., 2021) but the required time frames might be considerable.